-Prerequisite: AUTECH-110 & 114
+Prerequisite: AUTECH-116 & 135

 Provides advanced theory and principles of automotive diagnosis and troubleshooting procedures.
 This course is specific to computer controlled systems of the modern automobile.
-This course is designed to strengthen existing student skills in the field of modern automotive technology, service, and repair, as well as complete the A8 ASE certification test.
+This course is designed to strengthen existing student skills in the field of advanced automotive technology, service, and repairt.